Recording an Official Document

 When and where is this service offered?

-This service is available anytime throughout the year by mail or in person at the Clerk-Recorder Office in San Luis Obispo or Atascadero during regular business hours except during County-observed holidays.
+This service is available anytime throughout the year by mail or in person at the Clerk-Recorder office in San Luis Obispo during regular business hours except during County-observed holidays.

 Location, directions and hours of operation